May 21, 2020 | by Indre Bauza

 But your work isn't done.
-Being a responsible business owner also means following PPP instructions so that your loan will be forgiven after the mandatory eight-week period elapses.
+Being a responsible business owner also means following PPP instructions so that your loan will be forgiven.
 That may yet prove to be difficult.

-Of greater relevance to small businesses, the updated FAQs also state that companies receiving PPP loan amounts of under $2 million "will be deemed to have made the required certification concerning the necessity of the loan request in good faith."
+Of greater relevance to small businesses, the May 13 FAQs also stated that companies receiving PPP loan amounts of under $2 million "will be deemed to have made the required certification concerning the necessity of the loan request in good faith."
 That is, the SBA is assuming the pandemic has caused economic harm for your business — you won't need to show proof of financial hardship to be eligible for loan forgiveness.

 As Forbes points out, though, this clarification "doesn't negate other requirements of the PPP program such as tracking how much money went to qualifying expenses like payroll and rent."
 So for independent small businesses that met the original PPP criteria — and it's worth reviewing what they were at the start — the best bet is to make a good-faith effort to meet the terms as you understand them and to control what you can control.